ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/visualisations/2019-10-12-Netflix-Quality-Quantity.md

 ---
 layout: post
-title: Netflix - Quantity, Quality, and the paradox of choice
+title: Netflix - Quantity, quality, and the paradox of choice
 type: visualisations
 ---